 - DO NOT hang up until released by the dispatcher.

 It is extremely important that all residents be thoroughly informed of proper fire evacuation procedures.
-Resident Advisors (RAs) review procedures with all residents during the first floor meeting of each term and with each student who moves into the residence hall.
-As a reminder of their significance, evacuation procedures are reviewed throughout the term:
+Resident Advisors regularly review procedures with all residents:

 - Building evacuation plans are posted in conspicuous locations on each floor.